franziskafurtado/franziskafurtado/ReadMe.md

 I know a little of many languagens since graduation required me to, some of then are: assembly, C, C++, java and javascript.

-I'm always learning and my favorite interest areas are low-level programming, embedded systems, digital electronics and database automated searchs.
+I'm always learning and my favorite interest areas are low-level programming, embedded systems, digital electronics and database automated searches.

 I love computers and learning new things. :books: